juSt-jeLLy/StarFish-/README.md

 ## 🌊 What is STARFISH?

-**StarFish** is a decentralized marketplace for voice data where users can securely monetize their voice recordings through encrypted data subscriptions.
+**StarFish** is a **fully decentralized, non-custodial** marketplace for voice data where users can securely monetize their voice recordings through encrypted data subscriptions.
 Built on **Sui blockchain** with **Seal encryption**, the platform enables creators to upload voice datasets in various languages and dialects, which are encrypted and stored on **Walrus decentralized storage**.

+**🚫 No Backend.
+No Servers.
+No Custody.** Everything runs on-chain and on decentralized infrastructure—there's no central server that can be shut down, no company holding your data, and no middleman taking cuts.

 Buyers can purchase time-limited subscriptions to access these datasets, with payments going directly to creators.
 The system uses advanced cryptographic access control to ensure only authorized subscribers can decrypt and download the voice data, creating a trustless marketplace for **AI training data**, **voice cloning**, and **linguistic research** while maintaining complete privacy and security through end-to-end encryption.